W. J. M. Rankine: Thermodynamics

-Undaunted, Rankine returned to his youthful fascination with the mechanics of the heat engine.
+Rankine studied the mechanics of the heat engine.
 Though his theory of circulating streams of elastic vortices whose volumes spontaneously adapted to their environment sounds fanciful to scientists formed on a modern account, by 1849, he had succeeded in finding the relationship between saturated vapour pressure and temperature.
 The following year, he used his theory to establish relationships between the temperature, pressure and density of gases, and expressions for the latent heat of evaporation of a liquid.
 He accurately predicted the surprising fact that the apparent specific heat of saturated steam would be negative.

 Emboldened by his success, in 1851 he set out to calculate the efficiency of heat engines and used his theory as a basis to deduce the principle, that the maximum efficiency possible for any heat engine is a function only of the two temperatures between which it operates.
 Though a similar result had already been derived by Rudolf Clausius and William Thomson, Rankine claimed that his result rested upon his hypothesis of molecular vortices alone, rather than upon Carnot's theory or some other additional assumption.
 The work marked the first step on Rankine's journey to develop a more complete theory of heat.
 In 1853, he coined the term potential energy.